gevuong/aA-Games/go.md

 - no function overloading, meaning you cannot create multiple versions of a fcn with different parameters.

 ## Ok.
-With a bit of context, are you ready to Go?
+With this bit of context, are you ready to, Go?
 If so, continue on.

-### What are some very useful GO commands I should know?
+### What are some useful commands I should know?
 1. ```go run <insert_filename>``` - compiles code and runs executable file in one command without the need to store an executable binary file.
 This prevents the need to make a bunch of executable files.
 You can compile and execute a handful of files in one command
     - For example:
     ```